 About KU Edwards Campus

-The University of Kansas has held a tradition of excellence for over a century.
-KU began sharing that tradition to Greater Kansas City in the 1970s by providing courses to working professionals.
-In 1993 KU opened its Edwards Campus, leaving a permanent presence to providing growth and education to Kansas City's community.
-In the last 21 years, the KU Edwards Campus has contributed more than $500 million to the Johnson County economy.
-In 2008, the KU Edwards Campus became proud partners in the Johnson County Education Research Triangle.
+The University of Kansas holds a tradition of excellence over a century old.
+In the 1970s, it shared that tradition with Greater Kansas City by providing courses to working professionals.
+In 1993 the university opened another location, the KU Edwards Campus, to provide permanent growth and education in the Kansas City community.
+In the past two decades, it has contributed more than $500 million to the Johnson County economy.
+In 2008, the Edwards Campus became proud partners in the Johnson County Education Research Triangle.

 We pride ourselves on putting the needs of students first.
-We have a wide variety of graduate and undergraduate degree completion programs for students to choose from.
-And we provide late afternoon and evening classes to help our students balance the responsibilities of work and family.
+We have a wide variety of graduate and undergraduate degree completion programs, and we provide late afternoon and evening classes to help our students balance the responsibilities of work and family.

-Courses at the Edwards Campus earn the same credit as those taught on the main campus in Lawrence, Kan. with our students earning KU degrees.
-Because the University of Kansas enjoys a national and international reputation, our students can be sure their hard work will earn them the respect of current and potential employers no matter where their career takes them.
+Courses at KU Edwards earn the same credit as those taught on the main campus in Lawrence, Kan.
+Because the University of Kansas enjoys a national and international reputation, our students can be sure their hard work will pay off no matter where their career takes them.